Dahil sa Iyo

 The song is a personal favourite of former First Lady Imelda Marcos, wife of President Ferdinand Marcos.
-She would sing it frequently: as a duet with her husband in public gatherings, during her 1992 presidential bid, and performed it as late as July 2000 to wounded soldiers in the Armed Forces of the Philippines Medical Center in Quezon City.
+She often sang the song during Ferdinand Marcos' 1965 presidential campaign, and later sang it as a duet with her husband in public gatherings, during her 1992 presidential bid, and performed it as late as July 2000 to wounded soldiers in the Armed Forces of the Philippines Medical Center in Quezon City.
 In 2008, the song was still associated with her in Manila: "Suddenly, the heads of Peninsula Hotel lobby guests swiveled.
 Imelda Marcos had walked in.
 Without missing a beat, hotel musicians struck up 'Dahil sa Iyo.'"

 The song is known in the United States because of the Filipino-English lyrics by Tom Spinosa (original lyrics by Dominador Santiago) and Mike Velarde Jr. It was recorded by Cora and Santos Beloy, and released in 1964 by Tri-World Records.
 This rendition of the song has a 1964 copyright owned by Dexter Music Co.
-The original composer, Mike Velarde, Jr., said: "Sometime in 1960 a famous US singer who made a personal appearance in Manila presented me a contract seeking authority to record 'Dahil Sa Iyo' in the States.
+The original composer, Mike Velarde Jr., said: "Sometime in 1960 a famous US singer who made a personal appearance in Manila presented me a contract seeking authority to record 'Dahil Sa Iyo' in the States.
 The five figure offer was fabulous but I turned it down - simply because she wanted to change the title to an American title.
 I couldn't, and wouldn't sell the identity we are trying hard to establish.
 The merits of the song is its identity.'"

 This song was famously performed by Nat King Cole at the Araneta Coliseum (now SMART Araneta Coliseum) in Quezon City in 1961.

 This was also sung by Jerry Vale with English title "Your Love Is Mine" (Eng. lyrics by Sonny Burke) on his album The Language of Love on Columbia Records, released in 1963.